We want to provide information to help you apply for the benefits you deserve.

 7. How much money can you make and still qualify for Medicaid benefits?

 The amount of money you can make depends on where you live.
-In 2020, some states let Medicaid applicants make as much as 138% of the federal poverty level.
+Some states let Medicaid applicants make as much as 138% of the federal poverty level.
 If your state follows this income rule, multiply the federal poverty level by .138.
 If you make that amount or less, you might qualify.

 8. What if I have Medicare?
 Can I still get Medicaid?